All you need for a proper dark theme

 I consider this three-state implementation to be the best at the moment, but I hope that it won't be necessary in the future.

-When all operating systems and all web browsers will implement dark theme seemlessly, then offering to the user the possibility to change the theme for a particular website might start to be seen as unnecessary.
+When all operating systems and all web browsers will implement dark theme seamlessly, then offering to the user the possibility to change the theme for a particular website might start to be seen as unnecessary.
 At least, the setting could be buried in a dialog box instead of being directly available on the top right of the page.

 Bonus: with less JavaScript